martingordon/PunchClockServer/README.md

 Put your people images in the public folder and name them the same as the names used in the app.

+#### RSS Feeds
+Each user is given a pair of RSS feeds.
+The feeds are accessible at `/rss/ins/#{lowercase_user_name}.xml?token=#{token}` and `/rss/outs/#{lowercase_user_name}.xml?token=#{token}`.

+The token parameter must be provided and should match the `AUTH_TOKEN` environment variable.
+Additionally, the In feed accepts an optional "before" parameter to only show entries before a certain hour.
+The Out feed accepts an optional "after" parameter to only show entries after a certain hour.
+Both parameters must be in 24-hour time.

 Contributing
 ------------

-Feel free to fork and send us pull requests
+Feel free to fork and send us pull requests.

 Bug Reporting
 -------------